U.S. carries out ICBM test delayed during Chinese show-of-force over Taiwan

 WASHINGTON, Aug 16 (Reuters) - The United States military said on Tuesday that it had carried out a test of a Minuteman III intercontinental ballistic missile, delayed to avoid escalating tensions with Beijing during China's show of force near Taiwan earlier this month.

+China deployed scores of planes and fired live missiles in the Taiwan Strait after U.S. House of Representatives Speaker Nancy Pelosi made a trip to the self-ruled island.
+China considers Taiwan part of its territory and has never renounced using force to bring it under its control.

-The test showed "the readiness of U.S. nuclear forces and provide confidence in the lethality and effectiveness of the nation's nuclear deterrent," a U.S. military statement said.
+The test showed "the readiness of U.S. nuclear forces and provides confidence in the lethality and effectiveness of the nation's nuclear deterrent," a U.S. military statement said.

+The military said about 300 such tests had occurred before and it was not the result of any specific global event.

+In April, the U.S. military canceled a test of its Minuteman III intercontinental ballistic missile.
+That delay had aimed to lower nuclear tensions with Russia during the ongoing war in Ukraine.

 (Reporting by Idrees Ali Editing by Peter Graff)